 Applied areas of study are: bass, bassoon, cello, clarinet, flute, horn, oboe, percussion, piano, saxophone, trombone, trumpet, tuba, viola, violin & voice.

-This degree program also allows for a specialization in the performance of chamber music.
+This degree program also allows for specialization in chamber music (string quartet) or collaborative piano.

 - Official transcript(s)

 - Three letters of recommendation

 Official transcript(s); 3.0 GPA; three letters of recommendation; statement of career goals; resumé; and audition.

 Literature and repertoire

 Students recognize, identify, interpret and perform representative literature from different historical periods, countries and composers.

 Students will develop and apply advanced performing skills including tone production, accuracy, intonation, instrumental/vocal technique, musicality/expression, vocal language and diction, and stage presence/presentation in solo and ensemble settings.

 Students will discuss, utilize and achieve high quality results from efficient and effective practice techniques including time management, setting achievable goals, development and use of appropriate technical skills, development and use of musical expression skills, and the development and use of a focused work ethic.